namastack/namastack-outbox/README.md

 # Spring Outbox

-A robust Spring Boot library that implements the **Outbox Pattern** for reliable message publishing in distributed systems.
+A robust Spring Boot library that implements the **Outbox Pattern** for reliable message publishing in distributed systems — built and maintained by [Namastack](https://namastack.io).
 This library ensures that domain events are published reliably, even in the face of system failures, by using transactional guarantees and distributed locking.

 ## Features